ANG13T/astroguard/README.md

 [Rule 10](): Compile with all possible warnings active; all warnings should then be addressed before release of the software.

+## TODO
+- write a shell script which streamlines:
+1. GCC compiler with all flags
+2. Code coverage using gcov
+3. Reporting og .gcda files using LCOV

+- additional:
+pretty printing of each step

+Steps:
+1. Very simple workflow of GCC -> GCOV -> LCOV
+2. Tryu workflow on JPL snippet
+2. Implement shell script
+3. Try it out on a program

 ## GCC Usage
 GCC (GNU Compiler Collection) is a compiler for C programs maintained by the GNU Project.
 It turns your C code into binary which is then interpreted by a computer.
 It performs static analysis and debugging.